pivotal-cf/docs-pks/mp2p-migration-concepts.hbs.md

 The following are not supported by TKGI MP2P Migration or TKGI using the NSX Policy API:

-* Do not start TKGI MP2P Migration if TKGI shares your NSX environment with other products, for example, Tanzu Application Service or VMware Aria Automation.
+* Do not start TKGI MP2P Migration if TKGI shares your NSX environment with other products, for example, {{{ vars.app_runtime }}} or VMware Aria Automation.

 * TKGI MP2P Migration does not support clusters configured with NSGroups, including [Bootstrap Security Group](network-profiles-ns-groups.html)